mozilla/chromeless/static-files/md/dev-guide/security-roadmap.md

     kinds of high-level APIs and actually use them in real extensions without blocking on a complete, bug-free implementation of a secure platform.

-It should be noted, however, that this approach does *not* mean we can simply forget about security.
-The act of distinguishing between low and high-level modules still needs to be made during the design phase, presumably through threat modeling and similar techniques.

   [Object Capability Model]: http://en.wikipedia.org/wiki/Object-capability_model
   [jQuery.get()]: http://docs.jquery.com/Ajax/jQuery.get